Sn4p3/homebridge-udp-server/README.md

   python Main.py
 ```

-To write own plugins for the server follow this scheme:
+To write own plugins for the server follow this scheme and place it in the plugins folder:

 ```
   class Plugin(object):